wp-plugins/liveagent/readme.txt

 Here is the basic guide:
 1. Unzip `liveagent.zip` to the directory `/wp-content/plugins/liveagent`
-2. Activate Live Agent plugin
+2. Activate LiveAgent plugin
-3. Create Free trial account or install Live Agent on your own server
+3. Create Free trial account or install LiveAgent on your own server
-4. Set account user credentials in menu "Live Agent"
+4. Set account user credentials in menu "LiveAgent"
-5. Go to menu Live Agent -> Buttons.
+5. Go to menu LiveAgent -> Buttons.
 Choose button you like to have online on your website and click Save.
-6. Go to live agent admin panel and start answering chats and emails of your visitors.
+6. Go to LiveAgent admin panel and start answering chats and emails of your visitors.

 == Frequently Asked Questions ==

-= What is Live Agent? =
+= What is LiveAgent? =
-Live Agent is full featured help desk and live web chat software integrated into one powerful support platform.
+LiveAgent is full featured help desk and live web chat software integrated into one powerful support platform.
-For more info check out [this page](href='http://www.qualityunit.com/liveagent/ "Live Agent")
+For more info check out [this page](href='http://www.qualityunit.com/liveagent/ "LiveAgent")

 = Is it free? =
 Yes it is if you create account with our plugin.
 You'll get free account which support multiple channels (mail, chat, facebook, twitter, etc.).
 Only limitation is 50 chats/mails per month.